 Thankfully, at Silver Dollar Financial, you do not have to worry about any surprises.
 Our pre-settlement funding is always non-recourse and risk-free to you.

-We provide legal funding if you are waiting for your personal injury settlement.
+We allow you to borrow against a settlement in Savannah if you are waiting for your personal injury case to settle.
 We know that many injury victims need money now to cover their medical bills, living costs, and more.
 We can provide up to $100,000 from your pending settlement amount.